k3larra/commuter/machine_teaching/machine_teaching.md

 **Figure 8:** *Experimental teaching interface that creates 40 augmented rows in batches.*

 ### Results part 2: Training with augmented teaching set.
-The results for these teaching sets clearly indicates that the extra amount of data gives the neural network more information to train on and better possibility to converge on the parameters with most information gain.
+The results for these teaching sets clearly indicates that the extra amount of data gives the neural network more information to train from and a better possibility to converge on the parameters with most information gain.

-<br>Teachingsets created:<br>
+Teachingsets created:<br>
 Andrea:
 [Augmented](../data/ehaBtfOPDNZjzy1MEvjQmGo4Zv12_teaching_set_aug.csv)
 <br>Björn: